Tyler Baltierra Starting YouTube Channel: ‘Teen Mom’ Star Claims Fans Want More?

 Tyler Baltierra is one of the original Teen Mom OG stars, even though he’s not one of the mothers from the first season of 16 & Pregnant.
 When Catelynn was filming the show, she was pregnant with her first daughter, and she and Tyler decided to give their daughter up for adoption.
-While many of the other boyfriends on the show decided to break up with their girlfriends and at times, abandon their roles as fathers, Tyler and Catelynn have been together since grade 7 and they are now parents to a second daughter.
+While many of the other boyfriends on the show decided to break up with their girlfriends, and at times, abandon their roles as fathers, Tyler and Catelynn have been together since grade 7, and they are now parents to a second daughter.

-According to a new tweet, Tyler Baltierra is now revealing that fans want more from him, even though he has shared his life on Teen Mom OG for years.
-He has filmed the show for many years and he even created a spin-off show with MTV called Reunited, where fans could see him and his wife help people get reunited with people who they lost contact with due to adoption.
+According to a new tweet, Tyler Baltierra revealed that fans want more from him, even though he has shared his life on Teen Mom OG for years.
+He has filmed the show for many years, and he even created a spin-off show with MTV called Reunited, where fans could see him and his wife help people get reunited with people who they lost contact with due to adoption.
 In addition to that, Tyler has also written a book with his wife, where they opened up about their struggles.

 “Okay.
 So people kept asking about my Snapchat name, so I only looked for it for like 13 minutes, finally!
 I am not a very good snapper lol,” Tyler Baltierra revealed on Twitter, linking to his Snapchat profile, hinting that he’s planning on becoming more active on social media.